AFLplusplus/AFLplusplus/examples/afl_untracer/README.md

 ### Modify afl-untracer.c

 Read and modify afl-untracer.c then `make`.
-To adapt afl-untracer.c to your need read the header of the file and then search and edit the `STEP 1`, `STEP 2` and `STEP 3` locations.
+To adapt afl-untracer.c to your needs, read the header of the file and then search and edit the `STEP 1`, `STEP 2` and `STEP 3` locations.

 ### Generate patches.txt file